The EAC took place as digital event on June 11 2021

 The pandemic has led to significant changes in professionals’ work practices.
 They need to work from their home office, cooperating online with others.
 Many tasks are digitalized.
 These changes affect the field of technical communication in many ways, since communicating about digital and technical services is one of our core tasks.

-Therefore, Digitalization in Technical Communication is a specific topic of interest of this year’s colloquium.
+Therefore, Digitalization in Technical Communication was a specific topic of interest of this year’s colloquium.

 The EAC is targeted at members of the European academic community who teach and carry out research in the area of technical communication and related fields, such as translation, multilingual communication, localization, terminology, or information management.